 - Find a good training partner and spar with them at an aggressive pace, but in a controlled manner.
 Avoid those teammates that are reckless, who constantly headhunt without concern for your safety and/or try to knock you out on purpose.

-Normally, grappling is one of the most energy draining aspect of MMA.
+Normally, grappling is one of the most energy-draining aspects of MMA.
 To improve your technique and conditioning, try to intensify grappling-specific technique drills.

 - Pummeling Drills - Find a teammate to clinch and work on pummeling drills.
 Start out slow to warm up.
 Continue to pick up the pace and then begin actively fighting for double underhooks against each other.

-- Offensive Wrestling Drills - Wrestling drills could be done with a partner or by yourself.
+- Offensive Wrestling Drills - You could do wrestling drills by yourself or with a partner.
 Pick your favorite shots and repeat them at a fast pace.
 Have a timer and create goals for yourself as you work on these drills.
 Your goals may be to hit a specific number of shots in a given time or to increase the overall length of time.

 - Defensive Wrestling Drills - Work on sprawling and then follow it up by circling out or simply popping back into your stance, before sprawling again.
 If you do not have a strong wrestling or grappling background, this should be an area you should concentrate on a lot.